Thomas-Chabot/markov-chain-nlg/README.md

   Arguments:

-  data: The data to train the generator on.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;data: The data to train the generator on.
 More data will provide more accurate results.

-  shouldBackoff: A flag to determine if the generator should perform a backing off process or not.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;shouldBackoff: A flag to determine if the generator should perform a backing off process or not.
 See BACKING OFF, which will be described in detail later.

   Returns: None; work will be done in the chain's data.